 - To facilitate this portion of the presentation we will need your examples emailed to Laura Bestler (firstname.lastname@example.org) at least 7-days before the training.
 Following the training, your examples may be included in the curated list found on CELT’s Examples of Inclusive Classroom Practices webpage.

 - During the webinar, we ask that you serve as an engaged participant in the session.
 One of our CELT staff members and/or a CELT Faculty Fellow will be facilitating the face-to-face program to each department.

 - After the webinar, please share feedback that you receive from your colleagues through email to email@example.com

 - Facilitators will receive a stipend for their work and a certificate of merit.

 - Please ask your departmental assistant to contact Siti Sabtu-Schaper (firstname.lastname@example.org) to send a departmental worktag for transferring your $500 professional development stipend.

-Yes, one of our CELT staff members and/or a CELT Faculty Fellow will be facilitating the webinar.
+Yes, one of our CELT staff members and/or a CELT Faculty Fellow will be facilitating the face-to-face/synchronous training.